 One of the unanswered questions about World War II is why poison gas /chemical weapons was not used.
 Gas had been widely used on the Western Front in World War I. It had first been developed by a German Jewish scientist working for the Whermacht.
-The Germans forst used it in 1915 at ??? with devestating effect.
+The Germans first used it on the Western Front at Yrpes with devestating effect (April 1915).
 The British and French followed suit.
-I don't thaink the Americans and Russians used it, but I think the Austrians did.
+We don't think the Americans and Russians used it, but I think the Austrians did.
 After the War, the major world powers outlawed the use of poison gas in war.
 This ban was included in several international agreements.
 Even so, the Italians under Musolini used it in their African campaigns in Libyia and Ethiopia.
 The Japanese used gas in China even before the beginning of World War II and were condemned by the United Nations.
 Military planners in Britain assumed that the NAZIs would use it when war broke out.
 Every British citzen, incliding children were issued gas masks.
 There wee even masks for babies.
 They were aklso issued in France, Italy, and Germany.
 Major combattant countries (America, Britain, France, Germany, Italy, Japan, and the Soviet Union) had large stocks of poison gas in their arsenals.
 They employed gas in China.
 The question arrises as to why it was not employed in the War, especially in the air war.

 Mustard gas was used by British forces which intervened in the Russian Civil War during 1919.
 We have no details at this time on the research and production prgrams for poison gas.
 The Germans were of course probited from manufacturing poison gas under the terms of the Versailles Treaty.
 After the NAZI rearmament program, poison gas was again produced.
 Subsequently international agreements prohibiting its use.
 I am not sure how this affected research and production programs.
 Even so poison gas was used in the inter-war period on a number of occassions.
 The Italians under Mussolini used it in their African campaigns in Libyia and Ethiopia.
 The Spanish also employed gas in their North African campaigns, both in Libya and Ethiopia.
 The Japanese used gas in China even before the beginning of World War II and were condemned by the United Nations.
 Despite the international conventions outlawing poison gas, there was widespread fear in Europe that it would be used.
 Advances in aviation brought the fear that gas would be used against civilian populations.
 One of the limitations of gas usage in World War I was the difficulty of delivering gas on enemy targets with the danger of your own forced being affected.
 Aerial delivery resolved this limitation.